Martyazo

-The Republic of Martyazo (République de Martyazo) was a short-lived secessionist state proclaimed by Hutu rebels at Vyanda in Burundi's province of Makamba in the early May 1972 during the Ikiza, a period of genocidal violence affecting Burundi.
+The Republic of Martyazo (République de Martyazo) was a short-lived secessionist state proclaimed by Hutu rebels at Vyanda in Burundi's province of Makamba in early May 1972 during the Ikiza, a period of genocidal violence affecting Burundi.

 History

 On 29 April 1972, a Hutu rebellion broke out in Burundi.
-The insurgents quickly began to target Tutsi civilians and officials, carrying out massacres in Bururi, Rumonge, Nyanza Lac.
+The insurgents quickly began to target Tutsi civilians and officials, carrying out massacres in Bururi, Rumonge, and Nyanza Lac.
 Uprisings also took place in Cankuzo and Bujumbura.
 The rebels were joined by armed Congolese, largely former Simba rebels.
 Despite these ethnic killings, researcher Nigel Watt argued that the insurgents initially hoped to gain the support of Tutsi monarchists who were upset over the arrest of Ntare V. The latter was the former king (mwami) of the country and had been imprisoned by the republican, Tutsi-led government of Michel Micombero.
 Ntare V had been regarded as a defender of Hutu interests as well as a champion of Tutsi groups which had been excluded from power by Micombero's regime.

 After taking control in the south, the rebels regrouped in Vyanda and declared the creation of the "Republic of Martyazo" in an attempt to "build a political base".
 Within their territory the rebels hoisted a red and green flag and subjected captured Tutsis to "people's tribunals".
-The latter were often held in the local banana plantations, judging and executing Tutsi hostages.
+These "tribunals" were often held in the local banana plantations, trying and executing Tutsi hostages.
 Rebel forces also continued their advance, capturing Mabanda, raising their flag in Kayogoro, and eventually reaching the Tanzanian border.

 However, the self-proclaimed state already began to crumble from the day of its proclamation.
 Burundian government troops retook Rumonge on 1 May, followed by Nyanza Lac on the next day.
 According to witnesses, all of the rebels captured by the Burundian Army were summarily executed and buried in mass graves.
 All persons seeking shelter in the bush or bearing scarification were deemed "rebels" by the government and hunted down.
-This provoked an exodus of thousands of refugees towards Zaire and Tanzania, particularly those who had resided on the coast of Lake Tanganyika.
+This caused an exodus of thousands of refugees towards Zaire and Tanzania, particularly those who had resided on the coast of Lake Tanganyika.
 One Burundian helicopter dropped leaflets stating that order would soon be restored, while another strafed columns of fleeing civilians.
 Between 30 April and 5 May the army focused on recapturing the Lake Tanganyika coastline.
 Within a week, the Republic of Martyazo had ceased to exist.
 On 10 May the government announced that it had complete military control over southern Burundi, though some conflict persisted.
 After the rebellion's suppression, the Burundian government continued a campaign of mass murder targeting the Hutu population as well as political opposition, resulting in the killing of more than 100,000 people in a period dubbed "Ikiza".